TRottinger/discord-randomify/docs/index.md

     - Gives you a random time in 24 hour format

   !rt reddit
     - Gives you a random subreddit!
-SFW....
-I think?

   !rt twitch
     - Gives a link to a random twitch streamer who is currently live.